Horbenkodev/hugo-blog/content/posts/security-of-ai-agents-practical-tips-for-business/index.md

 Non-critical agents are those that do not affect sensitive data or safety.
 For example, internal productivity tools are included in this group.
 In this case, secure enough means:

 * The agent does not leak private data.
-* It can’t be hijacked into performing harmful actions.
+* It can't be hijacked into performing harmful actions.
 * It has guardrails that prevent misuse under reasonable threat models.

 Nevertheless, residual risks may remain, including low-probability but high-impact vulnerabilities.

-For critical agents, secure enough means the agent’s threat model is rigorously defined.
+For critical agents, secure enough means the agent's threat model is rigorously defined.
 All external interactions, tools, and memories are isolated.
 There are fail-safes, human oversight, and continuous auditing.
-All this is intended to ensure that even low-probability failures won’t lead to catastrophic harm.
+All this is intended to ensure that even low-probability failures won't lead to catastrophic harm.

 The range of AI use cases is continuously expanding.
 From automating workflows to unlocking new customer experiences, artificial intelligence helps companies fully reshape their operations.
 If you want to learn more about this, you can explore our article about the most common [GenAI applications for business](https://anadea.info/blog/gen-ai-applications-for-business/).